ReactMasteryStudent/trello-clone/server/Requests.md

 ```

 `PATCH`(http://localhost:5001/api/card)
-* Utility: Update a card (only title and description can be updated)
+* Utility: Update a card (title, description and position can be updated)
 * Params: In the body provide the card detail
 ```json
 {